Getting started with CI

 - webhook for a pull request opened for an enabled repository

-- webhook for a git tag push event (GitHub only, turned off by default)
+- webhook for a git tag push event (Turned off by default)

-- webhook for a release event (GitHub only, turned off by default)
+- webhook for a release event (Turned off by default)

 You can also initiate manual builds through the UI, by clicking on the Build button for any project or branch, irrespective of a webhook event.